wolfwood/SSPiRAL/README.md

 ![the relationship of the Layouts for **N**=2](images/2.layouts.png "the relationship of the Layouts for N=2")
 ![the *Meta*layouts for **N**=2](images/2.metalayouts.png "the graph of Metalayouts for N=2")

 The first graph illustrates the relationships between all possible layouts in an **N**=2 SSPiRAL code.
 The second graph shows the equivalent metalayouts for **N**=2.
-The first number in each oval is the number of data nodes in the layouts contained in the metalayout.
+The first number in each oval is the number of nodes in the layouts contained in the metalayout.
 The second number is how many layouts share the same reliability (and the same child and parent metalayouts).
 Here, all three layouts containing two nodes are functionally identical.
 However, as the number of data nodes increases the structure becomes more complex.
 The edge labels represent the probability of transition between metalayouts, through node failure or repair.
 The repair edge, μ, always has a coefficient of the number of missing nodes so I generally omit it.

 ![the *Meta*layouts for **N**=3](images/3.png "the graph of Metalayouts for N=3")
 <!--img align="left" src="images/3.png"-->